youdev97/spring5-recipe-app/README.md

 # Spring Boot Recipe Application

-This repo is a project that I built following one of the most popular course about Spring called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/spring-framework-5-beginner-to-guru/?couponCode=GITHUB_SFGPETCLINIC).
+This repo is a Spring MVC project that I built following one of the most popular course about Spring called [Spring Framework 5: Beginner to Guru](https://www.udemy.com/spring-framework-5-beginner-to-guru/?couponCode=GITHUB_SFGPETCLINIC).

-It's simulating a a recipe website where we can manage recipes, instructions, notes, categories, ingredients.
+It's simulating a a recipe website where we can manage recipes, instructions, notes, categories, ingredients.(CRUD)
-(CRUD)

-Those points were viewed and implemented
+Those points were viewed and implemented:

 * Spring initializer
 * H2 Database